 The Berkeley Campus Regulations Implementing University Policies, which address standards of student conduct, were amended in January 2012, and are now published separately as “The Code of Student Conduct.”

 The School of Public Health and the University of California, Berkeley place high value on academic honesty, which prohibits cheating and plagiarism.
 What is meant by “cheating” is usually quite clear cut, but not so for “plagiarism”.
 The following memo, prepared by Professor William Bicknell at the Boston University School of Public Health for orientation of students, defines plagiarism quite well.
-Please read this carefully and discuss with your faculty adviser or with Associate Dean of Student Affairs if you have any questions.
+Please read this carefully and discuss with your faculty adviser or with the Associate Dean of Student Affairs if you have any questions.

 Plagiarism: a memo by Dr. William J. Bicknell.
 The purpose of this memo is to make the following clear: